-- 1. This Convention shall apply to taxes on income and on capital gains imposed on behalf of a Contracting State or of its political subdivisions, irrespective of the manner in which they are levied. - 2.
-There shall be regarded as taxes on income and on capital gains all taxes imposed on total income, and on total capital gains, or on elements of income or on elements of capital gains, including taxes on gains from the alienation of movable or immovable property and taxes on the total amounts of wages and salaries paid by enterprises. - 3.
-The existing taxes to which the Convention shall apply are: - (a) in Ghana: - (i) the incometax: and - (ii) the capital gains tax;
+- 1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political subdivisions or local authorities, irrespective of the manner in which they are levied.

+- 2. There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property.

+- 3. The existing taxes to which the Convention shall apply are:

+- (a) in the Democratic Republic of Congo:

+- (i) the tax on rental income;

+- (ii) the tax on investment income;

+- (iii) the tax on corporate income;

+- (iv) the tax on profits of liberal professions; and

+- (v) the tax on employment income;

-(hereinafter referred to as "Ghana tax"); and
+(hereinafter referred to as "Congolese tax"); and